 To access this version of the Speed Report on your LeanKit board, select the chart icon in the upper right side of the top bar, and then select Speed from the dropdown menu.

 This will display the Speed Report using the default options.
 The default for the Speed Report displays the average cycle time for all card types across a weekly time period.
+Hovering over an individual item on the speed report reveals more details.

 The Bar Chart